Wang Jing (mountaineer)

-Wang Jing (王静 (Wáng Jìng)) is a Chinese mountaineer, author, entrepreneur and member of The Explorers Club in the United States.
-Wang Jing is best known for her feat in becoming the fastest woman in the world to complete the Explorers Grand Slam (Last Degree) in 143 days (4 months and 23 days) and the fastest woman to climb Seven Summits with an assist from helicopters (combined Mount Kosciuszko and Carstensz lists in 138 days, which is 4 months and 18 days).
+Wang Jing (王静 (Wáng Jìng)) is a Chinese climber, entrepreneur and member of The Explorers Club in the United States.
+Wang is best known for her feat in becoming the fastest woman in the world to complete the Explorers Grand Slam (Last Degree) in 143 days (4 months and 23 days) and the fastest woman to climb Seven Summits with an assist from helicopters (combined Mount Kosciuszko and Carstensz lists in 138 days, which is 4 months and 18 days).
 The Explorers Grand Slam involves reaching the highest peak on every continent plus at a minimum of skiing the last degree (111 km) to the North and South poles.
-Wang Jing recorded this adventure in her book Silence of the Summit, which was published in English in December 2018.
+Wang recorded this adventure in her book Silence of the Summit, which was published in English in December 2018.

 Toread

-Wang Jing is the chairwoman, CEO, and co-founder of Toread Holdings Group Co., Ltd. In China.
+Wang is the chairwoman, CEO, and co-founder of Toread Holdings Group Co., Ltd. In China.
 The company offers outdoor products including clothing, shoes, and equipment, and went public on Shenzhen Stock Exchange in 2009.
-It was named by Forbes Asia's 200 Best Under A Billion in 2014.
+It was named Forbes Asia's 200 Best Under A Billion in 2014.

 Mountaineering

-On January 15, 2014, Wang Jing reached the South Pole, marking the start of her Explorers Grand Slam journey.
+On January 15, 2014, Wang reached the South Pole, marking the start of her Explorers Grand Slam journey.
 The Seven Summits Jing climbed included Vinson Massif in Antarctica, Aconcagua of South America, Kilimanjaro of Africa, Carstensz Pyramid of Oceania, Elbrus Summit of Europe, Mount Everest of Asia, Denali of North America and Mount Kosciuszko of Australia – covering both the Messner and Bass lists of the Seven Summits.

-Wang Jing and a team of Sherpas caused controversy by becoming the only team to reach the summit of Mount Everest after the 2014 Mount Everest ice avalanche that killed 16 Sherpas.
-Because Jing and her team used a helicopter to get from Base Camp to Camp 2, Elizabeth Hawley put an asterisk next to her ascent marking it aviation assisted, followed by the Nepalese government providing her with a summit certificate for "her successful ascent in a time of crisis and uncertainty."
+Wang and a team of Sherpas caused controversy as the only team to reach the summit of Mount Everest after the 2014 avalanche that killed 16 Sherpas, by using a helicopter to get from Base Camp to Camp 2.
+Elizabeth Hawley put an asterisk next to Wang's ascent, marking it aviation-assisted.
+The Nepalese government provided her with a summit certificate for "her successful ascent in a time of crisis and uncertainty."
 As of 2016, helicopters now carry loads for Sherpa to Camp 1 as a matter of standard practice.

-Jing received the title "International-Mountaineer 2014" and also "Nepal-China goodwill ambassador-2015" from the Nepalese government.
+Wang received the title "International-Mountaineer 2014" and also "Nepal-China goodwill ambassador-2015" from the Nepalese government.